jordan-sussman/fullscreen-oregon/readme.md

 ## READ ME

-**Fullscreen Oregon** is a responsive fullscreen video webpage concept that showcases Oregon to would-be travelers.
+**Fullscreen Oregon** is a responsive fullscreen video webpage concept that showcases Oregon to travelers.

 Preview:
 ![](/img/website.gif)